echeran/smile-of-murugan/webbook/chapter19.md

 dialogues, a written reflection of the colloquial which usually happens to be the Brahmin colloquial with him.[^janikiraman-style]

-[^janikiraman-style]: The *Plough and the Stars* (1963) includes Janakiraman's story "Exultation", pp. 76-87, and *Mahfil* (IV.
+[^janikiraman-style]: *The Plough and the Stars* (1963) includes Janakiraman's story "Exultation", pp. 76-87, and *Mahfil* (IV.
 3-4, 1968) has an English version of his story "The Temple Light".

-*Mōkamuļ* (1961) "The Thorn of Passion" is a distinguished novelone of the best ever published in Tamil.
+*Mōkamuḷ* (1961) "The Thorn of Passion" is a distinguished novelone of the best ever published in Tamil.
 The plot, the theme, the story, even the style-almost everything in the book is really good.
 And yet it is not an excellent novel altogether.
 It suffers from the one fault that some of his writings display: verbosity and loquacity.
-"An otherwise good piece of fiction . so thinly spun out that it runs to about 800 pages; it could have been more effective if it had been done in about a couple of hundred pages” (K. N. Subrahmanyam).
+"An otherwise good piece of fiction ... so thinly spun out that it runs to about 800 pages; it could have been more effective if it had been done in about a couple of hundred pages” (K. N. Subrahmanyam).

-In this respect, *Ammā vantāl* (1965) "The Mother Came", is definitely better.
+In this respect, *Ammā vantāḷ* (1965) "The Mother Came", is definitely better.
 This is, in short, the plot: Appu, a Brahmin boy, is sent at the age of eight to a Sanskrit seminary (*pāṭacālai*) to learn the Vedas.
 He stays sixteen years to master them, living on